 As a landlord you’ll be familiar with the constant hum of questions and to-do’s in your mind.
-Any new legislation passed relating to renting out properties is likely to send you into apoplectic rage.
+Any new legislation passed relating to renting out properties is likely to send your mind into overdrive.
 Some days you might just want to ring up one of those ‘we buy any house’ companies and beg them to take your entire portfolio off your hands.
-If you’re also working alongside running your properties, you’ll have to learn to work smart, not hard, to survive.
+If you’re also working alongside running your properties, you’ll have to learn to work smarter, not harder, to survive.

 Many landlords use letting agents to take the pressure off.
 If you don’t have time to breathe let alone getting your head around the latest government whitepaper then it makes sense.
 After all, if someone else is doing all the looking after, they accept some of the responsibility to keep up with the necessary legal changes.
 But for landlords looking to grow their investments, a hands-off approach isn’t always the right one.